Key facts

 The diverse range of units on offer gives you a broader perspective of the challenges faced in HR, while at the same time preparing you for the realities of modern business.
 Learn the fundamentals of human resources by studying units such as organisational behaviour, change management and workplace counselling and negotiation.
 Then complement this knowledge with psychology units including brain, biology and behaviour, psychological science and the human mind.
 This dual expertise doesn't just make you better at your job; it makes you much more attractive to employers.

 Deakin's Bachelor of Human Resource Management (Psychology) is closely linked to industry and provides opportunities to apply the skills you learn in the classroom in real-world settings.
 Our work-integrated-learning program gives you a taste of your future career in human resources.
 Spend valuable time at an organisation, working alongside professionals and building networks that enhance your career prospects.
-You'll also have the chance to enrich your uni experience with an international study tour.
+You will also have the chance to enrich your uni experience with an international study tour.
 Past tours have seen students explore intercultural management in Norway and dispute resolution in Sri Lanka.

 Read More